 The Eugene P. Odum School of Ecology, the first stand-alone academic school in the world devoted specifically to the study of ecology, began operation at UGA on July 1, 2007.
 Named for the late UGA professor who pioneered the modern study of ecology.

-The University of Georgia continues to be one of the best values in public higher education in the nation.
-Top value and low debt at graduation earned UGA 12th-place status on Kiplinger Magazine’s 2018 list of 100 best values among public colleges and universities.
+The University of Georgia continues to be one of the best values in public higher education in the nation, ranking 16th on U.S. News and World Report's most recent list of top public universities in the U.S.

 The Richard B. Russell Special Collections Libraries is a 115,000-square-foot facility housing the Hargrett Rare Book and Manuscript Library, the Russell Library for Political Research and Studies, the Walter J. Brown Media Archives and the Peabody Awards Collection.